Caioflp/undergraduate-thesis/thesis/plan.md

-    * Give a general perspective on the structure of the project, guiding the reader through the initial idea, which was to expand the SGD algorithm published in NIPS to NPIV regression, and how that led naturaly to kernel methods.
+    * Give a general perspective on the structure of the project, guiding the reader through the initial idea, which was to expand the SGD algorithm published in NIPS to NPIV regression, and how that naturally led to kernel methods.

 * Inverse problems
     * Define inverse problems in general